dittoeth/docs/docs/audits.md

 ## CDSecurity (July 2023)

-Worked with CDSecurity on a pre-codehawks audit
+- Worked with CDSecurity on a Pre-CodeHawks audit